Page cover

 Projects allow you to:

-For detailed information about this functionality, refer to the Node-RED Projects documentation.
+For detailed information about Node-RED projects, refer to the Node-RED Projects documentationarrow-up-right.

-By default, Node-RED Workbench projects in Connectware are disabled.
-To enable Node-RED Workbench projects:
+By default, Node-RED projects in Connectware are disabled.
+To enable Node-RED projects:

 1. Open the .env file.